 COVID-19 City of Albany Resource Guide

-- COVID-19 Test Sites
+- COVID-19 Testing

 - COVID-19 Symptoms & Prevention

-- Mental Health Support
+- Domestic Violence, Mental Health & Family Support Services

+Most recent federal and state guidance regarding COVID-19 precautions and information can be found on the Centers for Disease Control (CDC) website and the New York State Department of Health website.
 All individuals are urged to continue following regularly washing hands, covering coughs, avoiding the touching of face, eyes, mouth, nose, and ears, and taking special caution to avoid exposing the elderly and people with underlying health conditions.

 What is COVID-19 (Coronavirus)?